This is the incorrect question to ask, rather; “How many risks are currently being taken and are they HIGH, MEDIUM or a LOW risk to your firm?”

 Juniper 2015 research across 200 firms sights 74% of UK firms THINK they are safe, yet 55% of large firms and 45% of SME’s were attacked last year and 29% of these resulted in a data breach.

 March 2015 government figures now show the average cost of a data breach is £65,000 to SME’s.
-So taking the above statistics, it is roughly a 1 in 8 chance your firm will both be attacked AND have a breach is data in the next year, therefore investing a minimum of £8k ANNUALLY in Cyber Security Awareness training, policies and tightening exposure in HIGH RISK areas is a wise pro-active approach for those responsible, which ultimately is the board, not the I.T. department.
+So taking the above statistics, it is roughly a 1 in 8 chance your firm will both be attacked AND have a breach is data in the next year.
+Therefore, investing a minimum of £8k ANNUALLY in Cyber Security Awareness training, policies and tightening exposure in HIGH-RISK areas is a wise pro-active approach for those responsible.
 Juniper research tells us 65% of firms believe simply putting security policies in place will make them secure.
 I would challenge this.

 Working with security experts in each field, Matrix247 are currently offering a complimentary ‘Vulnerability Assessment Report (VAR) ’ to firms looking at Data Infrastructure, Networks, Telecoms, Mobile Devices and Websites and forwarding the report findings to the Managing Partners for them to take up with existing suppliers.

 Surely it is wiser to make a decision to make no investment with the facts on the table, rather than wait for the inevitable breach.
 Contact email@example.com to request your firms VAR.